Probabilistic community detection with unknown number of communities: Consistent community detection

 \subsection{\bf{Main result for unknown $K$ case}}

 We now partially aim to answer the question: if the true $K$ is unknown and a prior is imposed on $k$ which assigns positive mass to the true $K$, can we recover $K$ and the true community assignment $z_0$ from the posterior?
 To best of our knowledge, this question hasn't been settled even for usual mixture models, and a complete treatment for SBMs is beyond the scope of this paper.
-An inspection of the proof of Proposition \ref{prop:main} in appendix will reveal that the only place where the fact that both $z$ and $z_0$ lie in $\m Z_{n, K}$ has been used in Lemma \ref{lem:mota_n}.
+An inspection of the proof of Proposition \ref{prop:main} in the supplemental document will reveal that the only place where the fact that both $z$ and $z_0$ lie in $\m Z_{n, K}$ has been used in Lemma \ref{lem:mota_n}.
 The primary difficulty in extending the theoretical results in the previous subsection to the variable $k$ case precisely lie in generalizing the combinatorial bounds in Lemma \ref{lem:mota_n}.
 Recall the metric $d$ in \eqref{eq:perm_inv} is defined on $\m Z_{n, K}$.
 To define $d(z_1, z_2)$ for $z_1 \in \m Z_{n, K_1}$ and $z_2 \in \m Z_{n, K_2}$, an option is to embed all the $Z_{n, k}$s inside $\cap_{k=1}^{K_{max}} Z_{n, k}$, where $K_{\max}$ is an upper bound on the number of communities.
 This substantially complicates the analysis as one now has to take into account zero counts for one or more communities in obtaining the combinatorial bounds.

 We consider the following simplified setting.
 Suppose the true $K$ can be either $2$ or $3$.
 Given $K$, the network is generated exactly as in the previous subsection, i.e., according to a homogeneous SBM with equal-sized communities satisfying {\bf (A1)} and {\bf (A2)}.
 We do not assume knowledge of the true $K$, and use a MFM-SBM model with a prior on $k$ supported on $\{2, 3\}$.
-We show below that the posterior of $k$ concentrates on the true $K$, characterizing the rate of concentration.
+We only require $\Pi(k)$ to have positive probability on both $2$ and $3$.
+We show below that the posterior of $k$ concentrates on the true $K$, characterizing the rate of concentration. \begin{theorem} Assume the true cluster assignment $z_0$ satisfies {\bf (A1)} with $K \in \{2, 3\}$, and the true within \& between edge probabilities $p_0$ and $q_0$ satisfy {\bf (A2)}.
+Also, assume that the prior $\Pi$ on $\m Z_{n, k}$ satisfies {\bf (P1)} conditional on $k$ and $\Pi(k) >0$ for $k \in \{2, 3\}$.
+Then,